timurrrr/86buttdrop/README.md

 "Legroom", mm | Links | Notes
 ----------------- | ------------- | -----
-<50 | TBD | Not tested yet, but should be doable, but requires a different design for side brackets.
+<50 | TBD | Haven't tried yet, but looks doable.
+Will require a slightly different design for side brackets.
-50-60 | TBD | Not verified.
-Should be easy to make based on 70-80 kits, but would like someone to verify before I publish.
+50-60 | TBD | Should be easy to make, see the difference between the 70 and 80 kits.
 70 | [Download .ZIP](https://github.com/timurrrr/86buttdrop/raw/main/kits/86buttdrop_70.zip) | An earlier revision was verified.
 80 | [Download .ZIP](https://github.com/timurrrr/86buttdrop/raw/main/kits/86buttdrop_80.zip) | Verified!
-90 | --- | Will not be offered due to challenging geometry.
-Use 80 or 100 instead.
+90 | --- | Will not be offered due to geometric challenges.
+Use the 80 or 100 kit instead.
-100 | TBD | Requires a different layout, work in progress.
+100 | TBD | Requires a different layout than 50-80, work in progress.
+Might be infeasible.

 ## Ordering the parts from SendCutSend